 201-863-5253

-Union City, NJ Beacon Street Studios, BEACON STUDIOS 9, BEACON STUDIOS BBS
+Union City, NJ Beacon Street Studios, BEACON STUDIOS 9, BEACON STUDIOS BBS, Beacon Studios BBS

 From the September 1994 issue of Boardwatch: Union City, New Jersey since 01/93.
 Sysop: Conrad & Scott.
 Using Major BBS 6.11 with 15 lines on MS-DOS 80486 with 15090 MB storage.
 Supra at 14400 bps. $.50 Hourly fee.
 NJ's largest database of downloadable files with 20 CDs on-line.
 Free downloads for new users with 60 min. allowed daily.
 Two National Chat hookups every night.
 InterNet, UseNet, FidoNet, MajorNet, WorldLink and ChatLink.